 Unfortunately, the monotony of the meals kill your appetite.
 Local African specialties will not be our favourites.
 The most I hate now the fish sauce.
 During the transport we don't have to worry about the supply of food - at the check points, mosques, or wherever the vehicle stopped at least briefly, to our windows run the sellers with pots on their heads.
 I love grilled meat, and Ewelina loved cooked maize.
 There is no scale, the products are sold by items, exp.
 3 large tomatoes for 100 CFA, or 4 smaller for 75 CFA.
 Salt and pepper (or similar) are sold by cup or glass.
 Regarding drinkable water from the tap I usually ask some white people, who are staying in the region for a long time - they know best.
 If I see in the village pump or well is installed, then I use purification tablets.
 In the cities very popular are low-cost purification water in the plastic bags, sold for around € 0.08 per 500ml.
 We are trying to feed properly, but sometimes does not go.
 For example, after Angola I could work as a model for the anatomy lesson - unfortunately not in class with the muscular system, but the bone one - in 5 months on this trip I lost 13 kilograms!

-transport in Malitransport - that the hardest attempt.
+transport - that the hardest attempt.
 "Africa goes at the mornings", so this is the best time to get to the bus station, which doesn't look like bus station from your imagination.
 First attack you people to show you your vehicle, screaming highly prices and sometimes pulling your backpack to the vehicle.
 As you finally find a competent os to negotiate the amount, begins the bargain.
 Rates are not listed and is advisable to know the tariff for locals, because your charge will be much higher.
 As already we determine costs per os, it starts quarrel about baggage charges.
-Just do not ask what time is departure because it automatically qualifies you to novices traveller.
-We must wait until a vehicle overfilled with passenger, often for several hours in the sun.

 However, moment arrives when the last passenger appear - we go, huraaa..... hmm, wait with excitement because the vehicle still has to be refuel, put the air to the tires, feed the driver, get a few extra passengers (although there is no more space).
 Then just out of the town first stop on the check post where police must review all documents, luggage (search for a small bribe).
-We go, tight and hot, chicken under a wooden bench smells, a piece of goats on the roofmetal (part of the car) with painful hurt your body.
+We go, tight and hot, chicken under a wooden bench smells, a piece of metal (part of the car) with painful hurt your body.
 After some time a bad road surface let you realized that you do not get to your destination as quickly as you thought, because the distance in kilometres don't convert the same way like in Europe.
 But the most dangerous, however, is when you just hit a good section of paved road - the driver like speeding and looks like the overtaking on the curve is a matter of honour - for me they are idiots!

 In a city usually we use two types of transport.
 The first is a motor taxi - quickly and simply to the target, but it is no difficult for the accident.
 One motor can take two passengers with two large and two small backpacks!
 Other solution is taxi collective - the driver of the marked car goes slowly along the street shoulders and listening the potential calls - if he hears the name of the district which already going to with other passengers, gives a horn signal and take you (traditionally travel up to 6 customers inside).